chris-blackburn/WHADieLibrary/README.md

 wouldn't have to buy tons of licenses for Microsoft Office just to access one spreadsheet).
 This is the result of my work.

+### Special Thanks
-### Special thanks to @christianbach for his awesome client side table sorting javascript magic.
+@christianbach for his awesome client side table sorting javascript magic.
 Check out his work [here](http://tablesorter.com).